 - The amount of the contribution is the result of the expected profit.
 In practical terms, a self-employed person generating a monthly profit of 10,762 shekels or more will have to contribute up to the maximum sum of 897 shekels per month.

 Of course, you can contribute more if you feel like it, but the tax benefits are limited to this ceiling.

 Loss of working capacity insurance - ביטוח בגין אובדן כושר עבודה

-Keren Hichtalmoute is Israel's favorite investment.
-The maximum amount you can contribute is 11,700 shekels or 4.5% of your income.
-(Income limit for the self-employed: 263,000 shekels).
-From a tax point of view, you can earn up to 5,900 shekels.
+Keren Hishtalmut is Israel's favorite investment.
+The maximum amount you can contribute is 12,776 shekels or 4.5% of your income.
+(Maximum income for the self-employed: 283,911 shekels).
+From a tax point of view, the gain from this contribution can be as much as 6388 shekels.

-However, you can contribute an additional sum of up to 18,480 shekels.
-Profits from this investment are tax-free when you withdraw them, subject to certain conditions.
+However, you can contribute more to your Keren Hishtalmut provided the total for the year is not more than 19,920 shekels.
+Profits from this investment are tax-free when you withdraw them, under certain conditions.

 Less profit automatically means less tax to pay this year.

 Don't wait until 2024 - it's already (probably) too late.

 In 2023, rental income is tax-exempt up to a ceiling from 5,471Shekels / month.
 In other words, if you earned less than 65,652 shekels in 2023 through your residential property income, you will be exempt from paying taxes in Israel.